For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, some auditors do make this their full-time job, as the work is so well-paid and available.

-While the age-related tests that involve buying alcohol are only for people aged 18–19, there are also loads of 'audit' opportunities for people over 20.
+While the age-related tests that involve buying alcohol are only for people aged 18–21 (depending on which company you work with), there are loads of 'audit' opportunities for people over this age.

 Planning your pre-drinks?
 Here are the best drinking games every student should know.